pfwd/talk-static-analysis-phpstan/src/slides.md

 The dreaded 3am phone call on Saturday after the Friday production deployment VS
-Knowing your code gets checked before it touches production
+Knowing your code and everyone else's code will get checked before it goes anywhere near production

 ---